 Phase one (May 6 to June 30, 2022): The WSIB sought information about the TEA industry to support its analysis of the rate setting approach for TEAs and possible modifications to the approach.

-Phase two (October 12 to November 16, 2022): The WSIB sought feedback on the proposed modification, and on how TEAs transition to this revised approach.
-We are reviewing the submissions received and this page will be updated with the phase two feedback and next steps.
+Phase two (October 12 to November 16, 2022): The WSIB sought feedback on the proposed modification, and on how TEAs would transition to this revised approach.

-Note: We are posting these submissions as received, if you require them in an alternate format please contact the email@example.com.
+Note: Submissions are posted in the format they were received.
+If you require them in an alternate format, please contact the email@example.com.

 TEA industry perspective